Akan religion: Nsamanfo

+Creation myth

+According to Akan oral tradition, the first being was Nyame, who created Asase Yaa to be his wife.
+Asase Yaa later created the deity Abo, the primordial cluster of stones.
+Later, Bosompo appeared, and married Abo, giving birth to the primordial abosom.
+Some abosom decided to inhabit the corporeal world, becoming landmarks like lakes and mountains, while others inhabited the spiritual realm.
+Nyame and Asase Yaa went on to have other children, such as Bia, Tano, Epo, and Anansi.

 In the Americas

 Jamaica

 According to Long, Akan (then referred to as "Coromantee") culture obliterated any other African customs and incoming non-Akan Africans had to submit to the culture of the majority Akan population in Jamaica, much like a foreigner learning migrating to a foreign country.
 Other than Ananse stories, Akan religion made a huge impact.
 The Akan pantheon of gods referred to as Abosom in Twi were documented.
-Enslaved Akan would praise Nyankopong (erroneously written by the British as Accompong, not related to the Maroon leader Accompong [Twi: Akyeampong]); libations would be poured to Asase Yaa (erroneously written as 'Assarci') and Epo the sea god.
+Enslaved Akan would praise Nyankopong (erroneously written by the British as Accompong, not related to the Maroon leader Accompong [Twi: Akyeampon]); libations would be poured to Asase Yaa (erroneously written as 'Assarci') and Epo the sea god.
 Bonsam was referred to as the god of evil.
 Kumfu (from the word Akom the name of the Akan spiritual system) was documented as Myal and originally only found in books, while the term Kumfu is still used by Jamaican Maroons.
 The priest of Kumfu was called a Kumfu-man.

 The Jamaican Maroon spirit-possession language, a creolized form of Akan, is used in religious ceremonies of some Jamaican Maroons.